jrhazlett/pretty_printer_for_humans/README.md

 Yes, it intentionally breaks the `__` style rule, and is wordy on purpose.
 The point is for this to avoid colliding with any pre-existing properties in the data.

-NOTE: This attribute will NOT appear in the string returned by pformatSync() in ALL cases.
+NOTE: This attribute will NOT appear in the string returned by pformat() in ALL cases.

 ### argBoolPrintWarningOnCircularReference